-This easy garlic chili oil noodles recipe features thick noodles tossed in an incredibly flavorful sauce, ready in just 10 minutes!
-Topped with cilantro and green onions, these spicy and garlicky chili oil noodles are so simple to make but packed with scrumptious flavor.
+This quick & easy chili oil noodles recipe features thick noodles tossed in an incredibly flavorful sauce, to be prepared in just 10 minutes!
+Topped with cilantro and green onions, these spicy and garlicky noodles are simple to make but loaded with scrumptious flavor.

 What are Garlic Chili Oil Noodles?

-How do you make Garlic Chili Oil Noodles?
+What do I need to make Garlic Chili Oil Noodles?

-This recipe uses a simple method to create the most flavorful noodles in just minutes, using simple ingredients that you most likely have in your pantry!
+This chili oil noodle recipe uses a simple method to create the most flavorful noodles in just minutes, using simple ingredients that you most likely have in your pantry!

-- Green onion and minced garlic for the aromatics.
+- Garlic, chili flakes, and green onion: for the aromatics.

-- Sichuan chili flakes, light and dark soy sauce, Chinese black vinegar, and chicken stock powder (or salt) to flavor the noodles.
+- Light & dark soy sauce, chinese black vinegar, salt, and sugar: to season the noodles.

 How do you serve Garlic Chili Oil Noodles?